alexzube/alexzube.github.io/README.md

 My background blends **electronics, signal processing, and creative coding**, and my goal is to design tools that make high-quality sound creation more expressive and accessible.

-I’m applying to **PhD programs in Music Technology** in the U.S., aiming to research real-time sound synthesis, physical modeling, and intelligent audio systems that bridge artistry and engineering.
+I’m applying to **PhD programs in Music Technology**, aiming to research real-time sound synthesis, physical modeling, and intelligent audio systems that bridge artistry and engineering.

 ---